How to Get Medical Courier Contracts

 - County health departments and VA hospitals also post courier RFPs.

 - These contracts often require a formal bid response, proof of insurance, and a track record.
-Great for when you're ready to scale.
+Not a day-one move, but worth knowing about.

 - Customized Logistics and Delivery Association (CLDA): Industry association for courier companies.
 Membership gives you access to contract leads and networking events.